Frances Lewis, Interim Faculty Administrator

 Antioch University, M.Ed. in Elementary Education and Waldorf Teaching Certificate; California Polytechnic University, B.E.S, minor in Anthropology and Business Administration.
 Worked as a nutrition and gardening teacher for Berkeley public schools and spent many years as a outdoor and environmental educator.
 A native Californian who has lived on both coast and in Malawi, Africa as a Peace Corp volunteer.
 Mrs. An finds joy in traveling, hiking through the woods, and being mama!

-Chico State University, B.A. in printmaking and drawing.
+Chris Mullally received her BA in printmaking and drawing at Chico State University, in California.
 Her path later brought her to teaching.
 She earned her certificate from Regis University, and taught 5th grade for several years at Glenwood Springs Elementary.
 She joined the faculty at WSRF in 2011, and graduated her class in 2015.
 Chris has taken up her second class in their 5th grade year, and is enthusiastically looking forward to graduating them in 2019.
 Botany, mineralogy, Organic Chemistry, and Revolutions are some of her favorite blocks, as they speak to her personal interests and passions.
 Chris spends her free time hanging out with her kids, roller-skating, mountain biking, and wishing she had a bigger garden.

-Montana State University, B.A. in English/Education; Waldorf Teaching Certificate, Rudolf Steiner College; Didianne participates in Pedagogical Council, Care Group, and Board of Trustees work.
-This is Didianne’s twelfth year as a grades teacher at WSRF and her three children are all graduates of WSRF.
+Waldorf Teaching Certificate, Rudolf Steiner College; Montana State University, B.A. in English/Education; This is Didianne’s thirteenth year as a grades teacher at WSRF and her three children are all graduates of WSRF.
+She participates in Board of Trustees work and Pedagogical Council.
 Her teaching career was preceded by a career in business and in motherhood.
 When not teaching she enjoys spending time with her family, traveling, reading and participating in various outdoor activities.

 Thea DeRudder, Handwork Teacher